-A special company agreement may be made for a trial period of up to three months, after which its contents shall be finalised in the light of experience.
+A special company agreement may be made for a trial period of up to six months, after which its contents shall be finalised in the light of experience.
 Otherwise, its period of validity shall be unlimited.
 Either party may request a review when one year has elapsed.
-If no agreement on amendments is reached within two months, either party may terminate the agreement with 6 months' notice, counting from the beginning of a month.
+The parties shall enter into negotiations on the review and renewal of the special company agreement no later than two months after the entry into effect of the main Collective Wage Agreement.
+If no agreement on amendments is reached within two months, either party may terminate the agreement with six months' notice, counting from the beginning of a month.
 When that period has expired, then both the amendments agreed and the employees' share in the gains shall cease to apply.
 In order for termination to be binding, it must receive the support of the majority of the employees concerned in a ballot of the same type as was held when the agreement took effect.
 If the employer terminates the special company agreement provisions, then wage increases according to them shall only be retracted to the extent involved in the additional costs resulting from the re-adoption of the former contractual provisions.

-5.8.
+5.10.
 Effect of special company agreements on terms of employment